P9SOFT/P9ViewDragger/README.md

 P9ViewDragger
 ============

-Developers can easily implement dragging view function with P9ViewDragger.
+You can easily implement dragging view function with P9ViewDragger.

 # Installation

 You can download the latest framework files from our Release page.
-P9ViewDragger also available through CocoaPods.
-To install it simply add the following line to your Podfile. pod ‘P9ViewDragger’
+P9ViewDragger also available through the CocoaPods.
+You simply add the following line to your Podfile to install. pod ‘P9ViewDragger’

 # Play